microsoft/TypeScript-wiki/Breaking-Changes.md

 }
 ```

 It may be fulfilled with any type (eg, `string` or `number`), so it was incorrect to allow.
-If you encounter this issue, either constraint your type parameter to `object` to only allow object types, or compare against `{}` instead of `object` (if the intent was to allow any type).
+If you encounter this issue, either constrain your type parameter to `object` to only allow object types for it, or compare against `{}` instead of `object` (if the intent was to allow any type).

 # TypeScript 2.8